-It can be challenging purchasing a new car if you are not familiar with the different types of cars.
+It can be challenging to purchase a new car or vehicle if you are not familiar with the different vehicle types.

 Just like clothes, cars also have classifications.
 Each car model serves a specific purpose.